 Though a lot of families use space heaters on their carpets, it’s not a smart move.

 Carpet fibers that get caught in space heaters cause fires every year.
 It’s best to keep your space heater on tile, wood, or a similar fiber-free surface.
+And of course, it should be a flat surface.

 Can You Use A Space Heater Near Your Bed?